hackclub/hackclub/workshops/particle_physics/README.md

 The [`setup()`]() function is run once at the beginning of the program to do any setup you might need.
 We use it to create the canvas using [`createCanvas()`]().
 This creates a 400x400 pixel canvas for us to draw on.

 The [`draw()`]() function is run every frame of the program.
 This can be used to update the animation every frame.
 We will use it to perform the the physics updates and draw the particles to the canvas.

+This file is where we're going to write all the program logic, from creating the `Particle`s we just wrote, to applying physics to them and animating them.

 First, we will create the array of particles we will be displaying.
 Then we need to update and display them every frame inside `draw()`.